tgihf/covenant-grunt-injection/README.md

 ## Links

 This project is merely an automation of [Rasta Mouse's](https://rastamouse.me) [Covenant/Donut process injection technique](https://rastamouse.me/2019/08/covenant-donut-tikitorch/).
 All creds to him for doing the heavy thinking!
+His technique for process injection involves unmanaged calls to `CreateProcess`, `InitializeProcThreadAttributeList`, `UpdateProcThreadAttribute`, `DeleteProcThreadAttributeList`, `VirtualAllocEx`, `WriteProcessMemory`, `VirtualAllocEx`, and `CreateRemoteThread`.
+The C# source code for the injector is embedded within Generate-GruntInjector and can be found in Rasta Mouse's blog post above.

 The project relies heavily on [Donut](https://github.com/TheWover/donut), a phenomenal project that allows us to convert the Grunt launcher .NET assembly into position-independent shellcode.
 Thank you, [TheWover](https://thewover.github.io) and [Odzhan](https://modexp.wordpress.com)!